Tupinizando

 Tupinizando (/pt/; lit.
 'Tupinizing') is a Brazilian social media page dedicated to the promotion of the Old Tupi language, as well as related subjects.
-Created by student Mateus Oliveira, it had over 206,000 followers on Instagram as of October 2025, being also available on YouTube and TikTok.
+Created by student Mateus Oliveira, it had over 209,000 followers on Instagram as of December 2025, being also available on YouTube and TikTok.

 History

-Tupinizando was created by then-philosophy student Mateus Oliveira, (Note: BBC uses the name Matheus da Silva.) from Nazaré Paulista, São Paulo, and of a family originating from the northeast of Brazil with Indigenous ancestry.
-According to Oliveira, the decision to start studying Old Tupi—a now dead language—occurred in 2020, at the beginning of the COVID-19 pandemic, when he was completing high school.
-The student considered studying languages such as Mandarin or Italian, but chose one of the more than two hundred native languages of Brazil as a way to affirm his ancestry.
+Tupinizando was created by the then–Universidade São Francisco philosophy student Mateus Oliveira, (Note: BBC uses the name Matheus da Silva.
+Butzen & Dulci 2024 use Matheus Oliveira.) born in Atibaia and living in Nazaré Paulista, São Paulo, and of a family originating from the northeast of Brazil with Indigenous ancestry.
+According to Oliveira, the decision to start studying Old Tupi—a now dead language—occurred in 2020 still as a hobby, with no intention of sharing it, at the beginning of the COVID-19 pandemic when he was completing high school.
+The student considered studying languages such as Mandarin or Italian, but chose one of the more than two hundred native languages of Brazil as a way to affirm his ancestry, also stating it was a "duty" to learn at least one Indigenous language.
 The page was created on Instagram to share Oliveira's discoveries during the study of the language; he states that, since he began his studies, he has found out "Brazilians speak Tupi all day without knowing it".

 Tupi is to us, for the formation of the Brazilian people, what Latin is to European civilization, or Greek.
 So, I think Tupi is our classical Indigenous language.
 It is the language that shaped our national identity in the early centuries, through the General Languages, which were much more spoken than Portuguese, at least two centuries ago in our history.